PreciousChicken/blog/content/posts/vercel-apollo-server-react.md

 ## GraphQL Server

-Vercel looks for a folder named *api* to run serverless functions, so first step is to create it:
+Vercel looks for a folder named *api* to run serverless functions, so this needs to be created:

 ```bash
 mkdir api
 ```

-Within this folder we need three files: some data for the server to play with, a schema explaining how the data is structured and an initiation of Apollo Server itself.
+Within this folder three files are needed: some data for the server to play with, a schema explaining how the data is structured and an instance of Apollo Server itself.

 ### The data

-As this is a demonstration only, we are going to use a JSON file to act as our datastore (I'm taking inspiration from [There Was an Old Lady Who Swallowed a Fly](https://en.wikipedia.org/wiki/There_Was_an_Old_Lady_Who_Swallowed_a_Fly).
+As this is a demonstration only, we are going to use a JSON file to act as our datastore (I'm taking inspiration from [There Was an Old Lady Who Swallowed a Fly](https://en.wikipedia.org/wiki/There_Was_an_Old_Lady_Who_Swallowed_a_Fly)).
 Create the file *api/db.json* and paste the following:

 ```json
 {